guidoism/68000/README.md

 ## Design Details

-- We will use FC0, FC1, and FC2 as 3 extra address pins so we can address 64 MB of RAM
+- We will use FC0, FC1, and FC2 as 3 extra address pins so we can address 64 MB of RAM (if this really works)

+### Clock

+- The SK68K uses a high-speed flip flop to divide the crytal's clock signal by 2.
+Apparently this is done to square off the signal better and make the duty cycle more even.